-The Short-term Parental Leave plan applies to all full-time enrolled Bachelor's students anticipating the birth or adoption of a child.
-Eligible students are those who have been full-time students for at least one academic year at the time Parental Leave is taken.
+The Short-term Parental Leave plan applies to all full-time enrolled Master's students anticipating the birth or adoption of a child.
+Eligible students are those who have been full-time students for at least one semester at the time Parental Leave is taken.
 Students must maintain their full-time enrollment status during Parental Leave.